dojo/docs/dijit/_editor/plugins.rst

 |

 * `dijit._editor.plugins.FullScreen <dijit/_editor/plugins/FullScreen>`_  -- **STABLE** -- A plugin that enables a 'FullScreen' option for the dijit.Editor.
-This provides a button plus hotkey command for putting the editor in 'Full Screen' mode, where it will fill the entire viewport of the window containing it.
+This provides a button plus hotkey command for putting the editor in 'Full Screen' mode, where it will fill the entire viewport of the window containing it.  **This plugin is new to the Dojo Toolkit 1.4.**

 |